hughmancoder/computer-science-theory/Design-Patterns/README.md

 - **Context**: Maintains a reference to a strategy object and is configured with a concrete strategy object to call the algorithm defined by the strategy.

 Example Application: Paxos distributed System where server can act as a proposer, acceptor or a learner

+### Observer pattern

+Defines a one to many dpendency between objects so that when once changes, all dependednt are notified and updated automatically

+Example: news paper subscription with publisher as subct and subscribers as observer

 ### Factory Pattern